hseera/update-dynamodb-capacity/README.md

 * **Harinder Seera** - *Initial work* - [OzPerf](https://ozperf.com/)

+If you would like to contribute to this project, please reachout to me.

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details